Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 ### 2.3 NTProofStr / HMAC-MD5

 If you read somewhere about HMAC-MD5 then this is the NTProofStr on wireshark.
-To obtain this, go back to frame 11 where the username and domain was found and search for it.
+To obtain this, go back to frame 11 where the username and domain were found and search for it.

 ![NTProofStr light](/assets/images/blockroom/ntproofstr_light.png){: .light .shadow .w-75}
 ![NTProofStr dark](/assets/images/blockroom/ntproofstr_dark.png){: .dark .shadow .w-75}